– Check out the self-assessment at the end of this blog! –

 Learn, Develop, and Add Value Each Day

 When starting a new engagement, the consultant will often receive training from the client on their systems, tools, processes, and compliance controls to ensure project success and to minimize setbacks.
 However, consultants know that their role is to help the client remain compliant, increase productivity, and maximize technology, and will proactively invest in training and certification programs that support client needs.
-The combination of direct client experiences, the consultant’s own commitment to learning, ensures that they add value to each engagement.
+The combination of direct client experiences and the consultant’s own commitment to learning, ensures that they add value to each engagement.
 Continuous learning makes a consultant more marketable, which leads to more opportunities.

 Become an Effective Communicator